TonySpegel/theme-switch/README.md

 ### Slots

-Slots are identified by their name attribute, and allow you to define placeholders in your template that can be filled with any markup fragment you want when the element is used in the markup.
-These placeholder are meant to be used to display two headings and a _"read more"_ link but you could place anything you would like to.
+Slots allow you to define placeholders in your template that can be filled with any markup fragment you want when the element is used in the markup.
+They are identified by their name attribute.
+These placeholder are meant to be used to display a heading, a sub-heading and a _"read more"_ link but you could place anything you would like to.

 | Name          | Meaning                   | Example value                                                 |
 |---------------|---------------------------|---------------------------------------------------------------|